wpsocio/wptelegram-login/src/README.txt

 *	Safe, secure and easy login method
 *	Relies upon SHA-256 hashed data strings
 *	User data is trustworthy – verified by Telegram
-*	Users can remotely logout of the websites
 *	Can be used to prevent spam registrations
 *	Easy to install and set up for the admin
 *	Can be used to let new users sign up